Video sender: Digital Wireless

-Digital video senders are quickly becoming the most popular solution and combine the use of a system on chip (used for audio and video encoding/decoding) with a means of transmitting the signal, such as spread-spectrum, Wi-Fi and ultra-wideband.
+Digital video senders are quickly becoming the most popular solution and combine the use of a system on chip (used for audio and video encoding/decoding) with a means of transmitting the signal, such as spread-spectrum, Wi-Fi or ultra-wideband.

 Early digital video sender models typically transmitted in DVD quality, but more recent models are capable of achieving 720p and 1080p high-definition resolutions.

 Rear views of a spread-spectrum transmitter and receiver.

 Spread-spectrum

 Spread-spectrum techniques are methods by which a signal is deliberately spread in the frequency domain, resulting in a signal with a wider bandwidth.
 Within the video sender market, these techniques allow for a wireless signal to be transmitted with much less chance of interference from, and to, local Wi-Fi networks.

 It is not uncommon for several Wi-Fi networks to be within range of a typical home and as such, spread-spectrum based video senders are often the best solution for transmitting audio and video signals within this crowded wireless environment.

 Some manufacturers use proprietary spread-spectrum techniques, enabling typical operational ranges of up to 80 m in-building.
-By also employing externally mounted antennas, operational ranges in excess 2,000 m (clear line-of-sight) have been achieved and several such models are sold under the Digi-Sender brand.
+By also employing externally mounted antennas, operational ranges in excess of 2,000 m (clear line-of-sight) have been achieved and several such models are sold under the Digi-Sender brand.